ENGLISH | En Español

 - Have your guardian or legal designee exercise your rights when you are unable to do so or if you are a minor

-- Access to your health information (Protected Health Information and options to modify such information under the Health Insurance Portability and Accountability Act (HIPAA)
+- Access to your health information (Protected Health Information) in a timely manner and options to modify such information under the Health Insurance Portability and Accountability Act (HIPAA).

 To help us keep our promises to you and to help us with your care, please:

 - Cooperate to the best of your ability with your plan of care as developed by your healthcare providers